mehulagg/gitlab/doc/user/project/web_ide/index.md

 After the terminal has started, the console is displayed and we could access the project repository files.

+The image keyword will create a container with the specified image; Specifying an image has no effect, for example, when using the [shell executor](https://docs.gitlab.com/runner/executors/shell.html).

 **Important**.
 The terminal job is branch dependent.
 This means that the configuration file used to trigger and configure the terminal is the one in the selected branch of the Web IDE.